 The Shore system was modeled in Matlab Simulink and it was tested in a short-circuit fault.
 The compensation solutions were designed in order to fulfill the system’s requirements.
 Investigating these solutions gives us a set of objective arguments to eliminate certain proposals, like the capacity bank or the SVC.
 On the other hand, this study identifies useful, practical methods for increasing the short-circuit current in an electrical system using the STATCOM device.
 Other solutions are being investigated and will be tested in the same way: additional generator, voltage source inverter coupled with batteries and other options depending on electric architecture changes.

-To know more about this study, you can download the full conference paper here.
+To know more about this study, you can read the conference paper’s abstract here.